 Changes and Growth

-Sparhawk passed away suddenly just before the second brew week.
-His name and influence are memorialized in the “Sparbock” beer, brewed by Jackie O’s annually for brew week.
+Sparhawk passed away suddenly just before the second Ohio Brew Week.
+His name and influence are memorialized in the “Sparbock” beer, brewed by Jackie O’s annually for Brew Week.
 Jon was a beloved Athens resident, highly involved and known by brewers all over the state.

-Dan Gates followed through on Sparhawk’s vision, working to establish brew week as an Athens institution.
+Dan Gates followed through on Sparhawk’s vision, working to establish Ohio Brew Week as an Athens institution.

-Brew week grew with the Ohio beer industry, attracting national attention, notable visitors, and influential speakers.
+Ohio Brew Week grew with the Ohio beer industry, attracting national attention, notable visitors, and influential speakers.
 Some past OBW keynote speakers over the years have included:

 - Alan Eames, the late “Indiana Jones of Beer”

 - Steve Hindy, president of Brooklyn Brewery (and former Athens Messenger paperboy)

 - Pat Conway, co-founder of Great Lakes Brewing Company